-Rialto Beach is full of adventure, wonder, and drop-dead gorgeous hikes.
+Rialto Beach is full of adventure, wonder, and a particularly drop-dead gorgeous hike.

-4. Sol Duc Falls and Olympic National Park
+4. Sol Duc Falls in Olympic National Park

-The Olympic National Park is huge, so we’ve put together the perfect road trip around the Olympic Peninsula, including all the best stops (like this one below)!
+The Olympic National Park is huge, so we’ve put together the perfect road trip around the Olympic Peninsula, including all the best stops!